cesium/fractal-tree/src/content/_index.md

 * [Atom](https://atom.io/)
 * [Notepad++](https://notepad-plus-plus.org/download/)

-And a milion of others have fun searching for them...
+And a million of others have fun searching for them...

 ### Basics